Sign In

 On this page:

-Gestational diabetes is diagnosed when higher than normal blood glucose levels appear during pregnancy.
-Some women have risk factors that predispose them to gestational diabetes and so they are tested in early pregnancy.
-For everyone else we recommend they are tested at around 26 weeks gestation.
+Gestational diabetes is diagnosed when a higher than normal blood glucose levels appear during pregnancy.
+Some women have risk factors that predispose them to gestational diabetes and are tested in early pregnancy.
+For everyone else it is recommended to do this test around 24-28 weeks.

-The test we recommend at 26 weeks is called a 75 Gram Glucose Tolerance Test (75gGTT).
+The test recommended is called a 75 Gram Glucose Tolerance Test (75GTT).
 It is a blood test and involves the following:

-• You will need to fast (no food) from midnight the night before but you can drink water
+• You will need to fast from food from midnight the night before the test however you can drink water only

-• When you arrive the pathology staff will attend the following;
+When you are arrive at the pathology service, the staff will attend the following;

-4. take your blood again, two hours after you finished the drink
+4. Take your blood two hours after you finished the drink

 Regular appointments